Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Non-linear optimization of using AM

 \subsection{Optimization for scale and rotation}

 To begin with, we first perform some algebraic manipulations to simplify further calculations.
-Additionally, according to \citet{Hor88}, however, using the formulation of (\ref{eq:asap}) leads to an asymmetry in the determination of the optimal scale factor during the optimization process.
+Additionally, according to Horn et al. \cite{Hor88}, however, using the formulation of (\ref{eq:asap}) leads to an asymmetry in the determination of the optimal scale factor during the optimization process.
 That is, if we transform the surface $\mathcal{S}$ into $\mathcal{S}'$, then the inverse scaling factor from $\mathcal{S}'$ to $\mathcal{S}$ is in general \textit{not} $1/s$ as one would expect.
-We thus use the following symmetric version as suggested by \citet{Hor88}, which is given by
+We thus use the following symmetric version as suggested by Horn et al. \cite{Hor88}, which is given by

 Using the fact that $\left\Vert\mathbf{Q}-\mathbf{R}\right\Vert^2_F=6-2\tr\left(\mathbf{R}^\top\mathbf{Q}\right)$ for all $\mathbf{Q},\mathbf{R}\in\SO(3)$, we can finally rewrite (\ref{eq:casap_regularization}) into